We may earn income from links in this post. Please read this Disclosure for details.

 The hotel’s contemporary design — composed of open-air spaces, Mexican artwork and suspension foot bridges set among jungle-clad emerald waterways — offers plenty of wow factor.

-It serves as a launching pad into exhilarating experiences at the Xcaret natural adventure parks along the Cancun Riviera-Maya coast.
+It serves as a launching pad into exhilarating experiences at the Grupo Xcaret Parks along the Cancun Riviera-Maya coast.

 Your experience begins as soon as you step into the lobby.